enhance-dev/enhance-auth/README.md

 - Email verification
 - Phone number verification
 - Forgot password (recovery via SMS or Email)
+- OAuth with GitHub

 Additional features will be added over time.
 Planned features include:
 - Multifactor authentication (SMS, EMail, and TOTP)
 - OAuth with multiple providers
+- Scopes for fine grained permissions

 ## 3rd party services
 Enhance and Architect have most of the primitives needed to build a website or app.